elastic/rally/docs/track.rst

   ]

-Rally will manage the installation of the libraries, given the environmentally-available ``pip`` and the target directory ``~/.rally/lib``
+Rally will manage the installation of the libraries in the target directory ``$RALLY_HOME/libs``, erasing its contents between races.

 .. warning::

     Because modules will be loaded in the same environment as ``esrally`` itself, conflicts with Rally and its own dependencies are possible with the usage of Track Dependencies.
-    **It is highly recommended to use pinned versions and to extensively test dependencies for their impact on your benchmarks.**
+    **It is highly recommended to use pinned versions and to carefully test dependencies for their impact on your benchmarks.**